yaelbassal/wiki_technical_task/Tech_Notes.md

 1. fetch/ajax remote route the content of a page. index.html -- github url
 2. string swap out fs.
 3. in index.html, when document.ready, then call function.
 Can be in util.js

+# Things to think about:

+1. how you did/would model your mysql tables
+2. maybe more db stuff like what might need indexing
+3. what routes you could add?
+4. what testing you would add? that the data being submitted is going into mysql.
+ - Beforehand - Check that we are submitting the correct format - text is text, number is number, etc.
+ (perhaps send the user a error message if incorrect.)
+ - Check that the data is in our table.
+ - check my js functions and make sure they are returning what I want.